 The thing is, the jury selection process is nothing like what you see on TV.
 It’s not a quick yes or no. It’s a week-long process of getting herded in and out of a courtroom with a couple hundred other people waiting to find out if your name is called and a lot of waiting.

-I might like a little “doing nothing,” but sitting in a crowded and uncomfortable wait room with no wi-fi is not as refreshing as it might sound.
+I might like a little “doing nothing,” but sitting in a crowded and uncomfortable waiting room with no wi-fi is not as refreshing as it might sound.

 There are multiple court cases being considered, so If your name doesn’t get called for one – back to the wait room until the next one.
 Over and over and over again.